istanbuljs/istanbuljs/packages/istanbul-lib-instrument/api.md

 -   `callback` **[Function][17]** the callback
 -   `inputSourceMap` **[Object][13]** the source map that maps the not instrumented code back to it's original form.
     Is assigned to the coverage object and therefore, is available in the json output and can be used to remap the coverage to the untranspiled source.
-Must be a plain object.

 ### lastFileCoverage